gene-code/GCColorSliders/README.md

  the constraints accordingly.
 Connect IBOutlet of this view into your header file.
  3. `#import "GCColorSliders.h"` in your header file.
  4. Implement the `GCColorSliders` delegate.
- 5. In `viewDidLayoutSubviews` of your viewController, add the following code to create the toolbar:
+ 5. In `viewDidLayoutSubviews` of your viewController, add the following code to create the sliders:
  ```obj-c
     if (_runOnce) { // runOnce is to ensure the sliders are created once (see example project)
       _runOnce = NO;